ngoxuansy30082002/SDN_LoadBalancing/README.md

 1. Once Mininet and Ryu Controller are running, you can start generating traffic to test the scenarios.
 2. Our sample traffic generation scripts are located in the `tb` directory.
 3. Simulation results are saved in the `result` directory.
+4. Instructions for generating http traffic:
+    4.1.
+In mininet environment:
+    ```bash
+    xterm h1 h2 h3 h4 h5 h6 h7
+    ```
+    4.2.
+In h1,h2,h3's command window:
+    ```bash
+    python3 SDN_LoadBalancing/tb/tb_http/sv.py
+    ```
+    4.3.
+In h4,h5,h6,h7's command window:
+     ```bash
+    python3 SDN_LoadBalancing/tb/tb_http/cl.py
+    ```

 ## Results

-Results of the simulations, including logs and performance metrics, are stored in the `result` directory.
+Results of the simulations, including logs and performance metrics, performance chart are stored in the `result` directory.
 Detailed analysis of the results can be found in the result files.

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Mininet Team for the network emulation tool.
-- Ryu SDN Framework for providing the controller.
-- Any other acknowledgements...

 ## Contact

-For any questions or inquiries, please contact [your email or contact information].
+For any questions or inquiries, please contact [ngoxuansy30082002@gmail.com](mailto:ngoxuansy30082002@gmail.com).